Get as much work done in as little time.

 And therein lies the problem.
 Pulling off an effective monthly social media campaign takes a ton of time.
 Especially if you aren’t experienced in creating one.
 You need to write all of the story driven posts, create the eye catching graphical content, schedule everything to the various networks at the optimal times with the best hashtags, and respond to any engagement you get from your followers and reach out to potential ones!
 It’s a massive time sink, and one that you can barely afford when you’re already overwhelmed daily.

 This is one of the reasons why social media is one of my top sellers!
 My clients know they need it but can’t afford the 20-or-so hours a month they’d need to spend getting everything ready.
 Well, not only can I handle all of that social media work for you, I can get a month’s worth of social media finished in half the time!
 Want to find out how?

 Step 1: Check What You Already Have

 First, you and I have to get together on a consultation call to talk about your current social media presence.
-This might even require a social media audit where I go through all of your profiles and posts with a fine-tooth comb to figure out what can be improved and what needs to be stopped immediately.
+This might even require a social media audit.
+I go through all of your profiles and posts with a fine-tooth comb to figure out what can be improved and what needs to be stopped immediately.

 We can also go through all of the content on your website to see if any of it could be repurposed.
 For example, old blog posts can be updated and rewritten to fit your company’s current circumstances.
 It can then be posted to social media as a “brand-new” piece of free content.
-Or maybe you have an amazing blog that your audience loves that can be fleshed out and turned into a fantastic list-building free offer!
+Or maybe you have an amazing blog that your audience loves.
+It can be fleshed out and turned into a fantastic list-building free offer!
 It’s like recycling, only easier because I’ll do it for you!